AkashKrish1010/Mobile-Computing/README.md

-# 📱 Mobile Computing Lab – Experiment Repository
+# 📱 Mobile Computing Lab – Experiment Repository.

 Welcome to the **Mobile Computing Laboratory**!
 This repository contains a comprehensive collection of **30 practical experiments**